tytydraco/yessleep/out/Somewhere_in_Nowhere_Pigman.md

 Now, don’t get me wrong, if you fall into a pigpen, you’re more than likely going to be alright, as long as the fall doesn’t knock you out.
 But let’s say the back of your head hits the ground particularly hard.
 You’re unconscious.
 A group of even slightly hungry pigs will probably start with your clothes, boots, hair, and maybe even your ears.
 But if you give them long enough, once they’ve got going, they’ll do much more permanent damage.

 My maternal great-grandfather was a pig farmer.
 One day in a record-temperature July, he got a bad case of heat stroke and did just that.
-He was passed out in that pigpen for an hour and a half before my great-grandmother found him and rushed him to the hospital.
+He was passed out in that pigpen for an hour and a half before my great-grandmother found him and, nurse instincts kicking in, rushed him to the hospital.
 He lived, but he lost three fingers, had been given plenty of scars that would never fully heal, and had to walk with a cane for the rest of his life.

 Why am I telling you all this?
 Well, suffice it to say, I would rather cover myself in ketchup and honey and take a long nap in a commercial pig sty than have to look out of my kitchen window at night and see that Pigman standing in the fields one more damn time.